ilscarlson05-pixel/Adidas-Retail-Sales-Analysis-in-Excel/README.md

   - KPIs: Total Sales, Total Profit, Avg Margin
   - Slicers for Region and Sales Method
   - Interactive charts linked to PivotTables

+  - ## 💡 Project Insights

+- 🥇 **Top Products:** Men's Street Footwear and Women's Athletic Footwear generated the highest revenue and consistent profits.
+- 🌎 **Top Region:** The Northeast region (especially New York) performed best in both sales and profit.
+- 🏬 **Sales Method:** *In-store* sales generated higher total revenue, but *Online* sales had better profit per unit.
+- 📅 **Seasonality:** Sales and profits peaked during summer months (June–August), indicating strong seasonal demand.
+- 📈 **Correlation:** There is a strong positive relationship (R² ≈ 0.85) between **Units Sold** and **Operating Profit**, showing that higher volume generally leads to higher profitability.
+- ⚙️ **Efficiency:** Online channels yielded about 20–25% more profit per unit than in-store channels.

+- ## 🧾 Final Conclusion

+This Excel project showcases how business data can be transformed into **actionable insights** using only Microsoft Excel tools.
+Through data cleaning, PivotTable analysis, and visualization, the project provides a clear view of Adidas’s performance across regions, products, and time.

+Key takeaways:
+- **Excel** remains a powerful analytical tool for sales and profit insights.
+- **Visualization and dashboard design** greatly improve data interpretation.
+- **Data storytelling** — turning numbers into insights — is crucial for business decisions.

+📊 *This project highlights real-world analytical thinking and professional Excel reporting skills.*